 2018 STEMship Participants Visit Hunter Industry

-The 16 strong 2018 STEMship cohort will this week visit Hunter industry to gain an understanding of the scope of the roles they will undertake during the four week work placement component of the program
+The 16 strong 2018 STEMship cohort recently visited Hunter industry to gain an understanding of the scope of the roles they will undertake during the four week work placement component of the program

-The 16 strong 2018 STEMship cohort will this week visit Hunter industry to gain an understanding of the scope of the roles they will undertake during the four week work placement component of the program.
+The 16 strong 2018 STEMship cohort recently visited Hunter industry to gain an understanding of the scope of the roles they will undertake during the four week work placement component of the program.

-The group of 16 and 17 year olds, that, since the beginning of May, has been engaged in the TAFE NSW module of the pre-employment program, will visit some of the Hunter’s leading defence industry and manufacturing sector companies partnering in the program.
+The group of 16 and 17 year olds, that, since the beginning of May, has been engaged in the TAFE NSW module of the pre-employment program, visited some of the Hunter’s leading defence industry and manufacturing sector companies partnering in the program.

-Thales, Varley Group, Civmec, UAVAir Pty Ltd, Hedweld Group and Port Waratah Coal Services will host the cohort to demonstrate the breadth of opportunities available within the sector and their organisations as well as the roles participants will undertake during their placements.
-They will also meet some of the teams they will be immersed in during their stints on-the-job.
+Thales, Varley Group, Civmec, UAVAir Pty Ltd, Hedweld Group and Port Waratah Coal Services hosted the cohort to demonstrate the breadth of opportunities available within the sector and their organisations as well as the roles participants will undertake during their placements.
+Participants also met some of the teams they will be immersed in during their on-the-job stints.